WiFire/Android-SDK/README.md

 ```

 ### Runtime permissions
-Since Android 6.0 android has introduced the concept of runtime permissions.
+Since Android 6.0 Android has introduced the concept of runtime permissions.
 WiFire SDK requires two runtime permissions -

 #### Location
 WiFire requires the location permission to sync nearby Hotspots.
 WiFire SDKs `enableSync()` method will fail if location permission is denied.

 #### SMS read/receive
 WiFire requires the SMS permission to read SMS messages and extract the `one time password (OTP)` for logging in to a captive network.
-WiFire SDKs `startAutomaticLogin()` method will fail if SMS permission is not granted
+The user will have to manually fill in the OTP if this permission is denied.

 ## Setup test network